jweeeezy/configs/cheatsheets/git_cli.md

 - commit shortly and concisely
 - use rebase to combine small commits into one feature/subject
 - use rebase instead of merging (cleaner history)
+- never change history of a public branch (use pull requests / merges)

 ## Git config commands
 - git config --global rerere.enabled true (enables easier rebasing trough "caching" already resolved conflicts)